GrahamHannington/bigas/README.md

 Editing a long query string in the address bar of a web browser can be awkward.

-Big As enables you to easily copy/paste the query string to/from the text editor of your choice:
+Big As enables you to easily copy/paste the query string to/from the text editor of your choice via the Clipboard:

 - To copy the query string to the Clipboard, press `C` (just the `C` key by itself; the key combination `Ctrl`+`C` retains its original function).
 Before copying the query string to the Clipboard, Big As adds newline characters to make it easier to edit.